-Statistical circuit design, or yield optimization has been a subject of extensive research in the last decade, e.g., [1-11].
+Statistical circuit design, or yield optimization has been a subject of extensive research in the last decade, e.g., [1-13].
 High production costs of present MMICs due to fluctuations in the manufacturing process demand yield-driven design CAD [6].
 It is important to truly reflect the actual statistical spreads during computer simulations.
 Therefore, the primary physical and geometrical parameters must be available.
 Unfortunately, device simulation in terms of such parameters is extremely slow.
 This makes yield optimization of practical nonlinear microwave circuits a challenging task because of complexity and computational effort involved.
 In this research we concentrate our efforts on algorithms for statistical design of nonlinear circuits operating in the steady state under large-signal periodic excitations.
+In particular, we investigate the feasibility and practical implementation of yield optimization techniques in terms of physical parameters of both active devices and passive components.
 The following is a brief description of our results.